frederic-perez/AmE-dictionary/data/idioms.md

 __slippery slope__
 __slow burner__
 __slow food__
+__slowly but surely__ :two: At a slow or incremental pace but making steady, dependable progress.
 __slush fund__ An ancillary or reserve fund that has been accumulated or set aside for undesignated or unspecified purposes, especially those that are or are viewed as being illicit, corrupt, or morally questionable.
 __smack (one’s) lips__ :two::hammer:
 __smack-dab__ Directly; exactly at a particular place.
 Usually used to emphasize a prepositional phrase of location, especially “in the middle.” _There I was, smack-dab in the middle of Taiwan with no money and no way to contact my family._ _The criminal turned the corner and ran smack-dab into a group of off-duty police officers._